Co-Curriculars and Affinity Groups

 Berkeley Carroll students are distinguished not only by their commitment to excellence in academics, but also by their eagerness to explore new interests and expand their talents in the arts, athletics and service to the community.
 Some of the extracurricular activities we offer include:

-The Asian American Affinity Group - AAA
+The Asian American Alliance - AAA

 The Asian American Students Association is a club that meets several times a year to discuss issues of concern to Asian American students and to celebrate the various cultures of the student members.
 We are planning to enjoy food, music and dance from different Asian countries.
 We will also discuss political and social concerns in the US as well as throughout the world.
 This affinity group is intended for students who identify as Asian or Asian-American.
 In 2018-19, we planned a movie event, a Dim Sum outing, a BC Talks, and other Holiday festivities.
 We hope to plan these, as well as new events in the upcoming year.